Wikipedia for Schools

 While changing nothing, we remove content we feel is unsuitable for children.

-The new 2013 edition of Wikipedia for Schools is now available.
-You can also download it using a BitTorrent Client (more details in the next section).
+The lastest edition was constructed in 2013.
 A host of articles have been reviewed to include up-to-date information, new pages added and the whole package given a visual overhaul to improve the look and feel.
 We are very excited about the new version and we hope you like it as much as we do!

 Accessing Wikipedia for Schools